 It is a widely held popular belief that the constellations and the zodiac originated with the Sumerians circa 3000 BCE.
 This is wrong on both counts.
 The existence of reasonable evidence for Sumerian constellations and star names dating to the 3rd-millennium BCE has been lacking until recently.
 The topic still remains controversial and somewhat speculative.
 It cannot even be said that we have an indirect knowledge of Sumerian astronomy.
 The best evidence for early Mesopotamian constellations and star names still remains with texts dated to the 2nd-millennium BCE (circa 1800 BCE).
 There is no evidence of any established system of any of astral omens or astronomy in the Sumerian sources.
 There are no cuneiform texts from the 3rd-millennium BCE containing records of astronomical observations.
 However, the eminent assyriologist Hermann Hunger ("The Cultic Calendars of the Ancient Near East." in The Journal of the American Oriental Society, October-December, 1996) states: "While there is no doubt that the sky was observed in Sumerian times for the purpose of omens and probably also in connection with cultic actions, this is not astronomy, which involves measuring and computing."
 Systematic astronomical observations are not indicated as being part of Sumerian tradition.
 Their cosmology contains mythic elements.
 The extent to which Sumerian myths related to astronomical objects i.e., planets, remains uncertain.

 There is no formal astronomy in Sumerian texts.
 Sumerian literary texts, however, contain astronomical references.
+(Some knowledge of Sumerian astronomy exists in literary texts and references to calendars.)
 The Sumerian term UDU.IDIM.MES (Akkadian bibbu) = wild sheep = planets.
 In the religious text Nanna-Suen Hymn 1 (Sumerian period, 3rd-millennium BCE), the mention of cows is an allusion to the stars in the night sky.
+(Nanna-Suen (Bronze Age Mesopotamian moon god) Hymn I (of 15 hymns to Nanna-Suen known) has a section on stars and cows.
+There is an allusion to stars and planets as cattle and the sky as a cattle pen.
+In a later text the sun and the moon are herdsmen who keep the sky ordered.
+There is no evidence that the Sumerians were familiar with domes.
+For the Sumerians the sky is like the curved roof of a cattle pen.)
 In the religious text the Exaltation of Istar (Middle Babylonian period, circa 1150-1000 BCE), the sun and moon are herdsmen keeping the stars (as cattle) in their order.

 Evidence for Sumerian celestial observation consists of: (1) calendar establishment and regulation, (2) likely observations of the heliacal risings of particular stars, and (3) their knowledge that Venus was both a morning and evening star.